duckduckgo/tracker-blocklists/web/EXAMPLES.md

     - Rules are ordered from most specific to least specific, and only one rule can match per request.

     - Loop through the rule list and apply regular expression, ignoring case and start/end position, with the full request URL using each rule.

         - If a rule match is found, then for the first matching rule:

-              1. If the rule has `action: ignore`, do not block[^2]
+            a.
+If the rule has `action: ignore`, do not block[^2]

-              2. If there are rule `exceptions`, do any of the domains and request types match this request?[^1]
+            b.
+If there are rule `exceptions`, do any of the domains and request types match this request?[^1]

 	      - Yes: Don't block[^2]
 	      - No: Block

-	          3. If the rule has a `surrogate`, serve the corresponding replacement code instead of blocking
+	      c.
+If the rule has a `surrogate`, serve the corresponding replacement code instead of blocking

-	          4. If the rule does not have an `action`, matching `exceptions`, or `surrogate`, then block the request
+	      d.
+If the rule does not have an `action`, matching `exceptions`, or `surrogate`, then block the request

         - If no rule match was found go to 3b.